 Southeast Community Capital Corporation d/b/a Pathway Lending (the Corporation) is a Tennessee not-for-profit corporation and is the state's only state-wide economic development and businessfocused certified Community Development Financial Institution (CDFI).
-The mission of the Corporation is to provide under-served small businesses with lending solutions and educational services resulting in economic development and job creation.
+The mission of the Corporation is to provide lending solutions and educational services that support the development, growth, and preservation of underserved businesses, affordable housing, and sustainable communities; to help stimulate economic development and job creation through small business lending to low income, disadvantaged and start-up companies that lack access to traditional banking credit; and to provide educational services to these small businesses to help them grow and achieve sustainability.
 The Corporation provides loans to target markets including: 1) small businesses in low and moderate-income areas, 2) low and moderate-income entrepreneurs, 3) African-American owned businesses, and 4) small businesses that hire low and moderate-income individuals throughout Tennessee and the southeastern United States.
 Loan types include term notes, lines of credit, purchase order financing, contract and accounts receivable financing, business real estate, and bridge financing (in limited cases).
 The Corporation began operations on December 21, 1999 as a wholly owned subsidiary of Technology 2020.
 The Corporation was approved on February 16, 2001, as a CDFI by the Community Development Financial Institution's Fund of the United States Department of Treasury (the CDFI Fund).
-Working in conjunction with other community, regional, state, and federal partners, the Corporation develops access to capital programs and offers loans to small businesses to support growth opportunities and provides technical assistance for enhancing business planning, marketing, management, financial management, and entrepreneurial skills to small business owners.
+The Corporation provides business education and technical assistance to small and disadvantaged businesses through various government and nonprofit support programs, including; the U.S. Small Business Administration Technical Assistance Division, the U.S. Small Business Administration Women's Business Ownership Assistance Division, and the Metropolitan Development Housing Agency and various foundations. assistance includes access to financial services, access to capital needs and includes classroom education, one-on-one assistance and peer learning.